 This is the official website of Brazil's Ministry of Foreign Affairs.
 It provides information on many subjects related to Brazil's foreign policy, such as bilateral relations, Mercosur, and international relations.
-There is also information about Brazil's economy and its industries, culture, social policy, and environment.
+There is also information about Brazil's economy, industries, culture, social policy, and environment.

 The Brazilian Mercosur site is administered by the Department of Mercosur of the Ministry of Foreign Affairs.
 This site gathers information about the process of regional integration in Mercosur, informative texts about some of the main topics on the agenda of Mercosur, as well as a collection of updated rules.
 Attached are the Treaty of Asuncion and Mercosur Business Forum documents.
 Only available in Portuguese.